 More recently, researchers have leveraged large language models (LLMs) to recover the original source code, rather than specific abstractions, which we call \emph{neural decompilation}~\cite{nova,degpt,llm4decompile}.
 Neural decompilation is appealing because, in theory, it can statistically recover any type of abstraction that is missing or distorted.
 In some cases, it can greatly outperform traditional, deterministic decompilers.

-For example, Figure~\ref{fig:intro_original} shows a function that initializes a time structure.
+For example, Figure~\ref{fig:intro_original} shows a function that finds the index of an element in a hash table which uses robin-hood hashing for collision management.
 Figure~\ref{fig:intro_decompiled} shows the same function, but after having been compiled and decompiled with the industry-standard Hex-Rays decompiler.
-Notice that the decompiled code is missing meaningful names, and the time structure is misrepresented as an array of integers.
-In contrast, Figure~\ref{fig:intro_llm4decompile} shows the prediction of LLM4Decompile~\cite{llm4decompile}, a leading state-of-the-art neural decompiler.
-Although LLM4Decompile did not recover meaningful names in this instance, it did predict that the function's last argument was likely a structure, and the decompiled code is easier to read.
+This decompiled code lacks meaningful names, while a pointer to the hash table is misrepresented as an \cinline{__int64}.
+Figure~\ref{fig:intro_llm4decompile} shows the prediction of LLM4Decompile~\cite{llm4decompile}, a state-of-the-art neural decompiler.
+Although LLM4Decompile did not recover meaningful names, it did predict that the function's first argument had a structure type, and converted the raw pointer arithmetic into more readable field accesses.

-Although it may be an improvement over deterministic decompilers, the output of neural decompilers is still far from ideal.
-A security practitioner can glance at the original source code (Figure~\ref{fig:intro_original}) and immediately know that the function is time-related by looking at the names (\cinline{real_time_2_tm}) or output type (\cinline{struct rtc_time}).
-In contrast, the neural-decompiled code (Figure~\ref{fig:intro_llm4decompile}) contains no obvious clues that the function manipulates times.
-More problematically, studies have shown that reverse engineers often work across multiple levels of abstraction~\cite{votipka2020observational} such as assembly code and decompiled code.
-To map between abstraction levels, it is necessary to know the memory layout of the data structures used in decompiled code.
-Although we can tell from the figure that \cinline{struct_t} is a structure, a reverse engineer does not know the memory layout \emph{because there is no type definition at all}.
-The lack of type definitions causes problems for code analysis as well.
-As is, the code in Figure~\ref{fig:intro_llm4decompile} is not well-defined without a definition of \cinline{struct_t}; it cannot be analyzed by static analysis tools, and cannot even be compiled.
+However, the neural decompiler output is still far from ideal.
+A security practitioner glancing at the original code (Figure~\ref{fig:intro_original}) can immediately tell that the function is hashing-related because of its variable names (\cinline{hash_find_index}) or output type (\cinline{struct hash}).
+The neural-decompiled code (Figure~\ref{fig:intro_llm4decompile}) contains no such obvious clues.
+More problematically, reverse engineers often work across multiple levels of abstraction~\cite{votipka2020observational} such as assembly code and decompiled code.
+This requires knowledge of the memory layout of the data structures in the decompiled code.
+Although \cinline{struct FUN_0009ff84} is clearly a structure, existing neural decompilers \emph{are not trained to produce type definitions.} Its memory layout is thus unknown.
+Type definitions are also required for compilation, and most types of static analysis, such as those that find and patch vulnerabilities, or deploy certain types of software defenses.
 This limitation is significant.
 As we discuss in Section~\ref{sec:dataset_generation} (Table~\ref{tab:dataset_complexity}), user-defined types (UDTs), such as structs, are widespread in real code.
-However, existing neural decompilers are not designed to predict the definitions of UDTs.
-This problem is largely masked because the benchmarks that existing neural decompilers are evaluated on feature very few UDTs, if any at all.
+This problem is largely masked because existing research benchmarks feature very few, if any, UDTs.